 Yet, hardly anyone does plate curls anymore.
 Unless, of course, it's for a few "pump sets" at the end of a workout.
 But that doesn't really count.

-The plate curl is a highly underrated mass-building movement for the biceps.
+The highly underrated plate curl is one of the most unique bicep exercises.
 And in just a moment, you're going to learn about the 7 different types of plate curls that you can do to add inches to your arms.

 Plate curl exercise details